“Since it costs a lot to win and even more to lose, you and me bound to spend some time wonderin’ what to choose.”

 Ecclesiastical institutions and school districts

-- Advising multiple companies with their adult-use marijuana applications in various East Coast states.
+- Advise multiple companies with their adult-use marijuana applications in various East Coast states.

 Served as regulatory counsel to a Canadian holding company in its purchase of a California marijuana licensee.